-Sufetula is the ancient Roman town of Tunisia which retains the largest number of Christian monuments.
+Sufetula is the Tunisian location which retains the largest number of early Christian monuments.
 This because in the VIth century it became the most important town of Valeria Byzacena, the province created in Central Tunisia by the territorial reforms introduced by Emperor Diocletian in 285-292.
 The capital of the province was Hadrumetum (today's Sousse), but it lost importance in favour of Sufetula, where new churches were built until the VIIth century.

 The church of Bellator (after the name of a local bishop) was built in the IVth century as the cathedral for the orthodox community.
 It was modified in the following centuries when new apses were added.

 The peristyle of an adjoining building which likely housed a fountain at its centre was turned into a baptistery, which later on became a separate chapel.
 It is named after Jucundus, a bishop of Sufetula who attended a council at Carthage in 411.
 At that council (St.) Augustine, Bishop of Hippo Regius, today's Annaba in eastern Algeria, claimed that Donatists should be regarded as heretics and his position was eventually adopted by the chairman of the council, an envoy of Emperor Honorius.